Fat Polygonal Partitions with Applications to Visualization and Embeddings: The two algorithms

 \paragraph{Methods for cutting a polygon.} Suppose we have to cut a convex polygon $P(\node)$ into two subpolygons.
 Note that if we fix an orientation for the cut, then there are only two choices left for the cut because the areas of the subpolygons are prespecified.
 (The two choices correspond to having the smaller of the two areas to the left or to the right of the cut.)
-Our cutting methods are the following. \begin{itemize} \item \emph{Angular}: Let $c$ denote the cut, that is, the line segment separating the two subpolygons of $P(\node)$.
-We select the orientation of $c$ such that we maximize $\min\{\myangle(c,e):\hbox{$e$ is an edge of the input polygon}\}$, where $\myangle(c,e)$ is the smaller of the angles between the lines $\ell(c)$ and $\ell(e)$ containing $c$ and $e$, respectively.
+Our cutting methods, depicted in Figure~\ref{fig:sample_cuts} are the following. \begin{itemize} \item \emph{Angular}: Let $c$ denote the cut, that is, the line segment separating the two subpolygons of $P(\node)$.
+We select the orientation of $c$ such that we maximize

+where $\myangle(c,e)$ is the smaller of the angles between the lines $\ell(c)$ and $\ell(e)$ containing $c$ and $e$, respectively.
 In other words, we cut in a direction as different as possible from all the orientations determined by the edges of the polygon.
 We then take any of the two cuts of the selected orientation.

 \item \emph{Greedy}: The greedy method selects the cut that minimizes the maximum of the aspect ratios of the two subpolygons. \end{itemize}

 \paragraph{Experiments.} To get an idea of the relative performance of the two methods we implemented them and performed some experiments.
 Table~\ref{table:experiments} shows the results on two hierarchies.
 One is synthetic and was generated using a random process, the other is the home directory with all subfolders of one of the authors.
 Leaves in the latter hierarchy are the files in any of the folders, and the weight of a leaf is the size of the corresponding file.
 For comparison, we also ran two additional partitioning methods.
 Both of these methods use the transformation of the input into a binary tree.
 The \emph{random} method always makes a cut in a random direction.
 In the \emph{greedy rectangular} method, all polygons are rectangles and all cuts are parallel to the sides of the original rectangle.
 The method always greedily chooses the cut that is perpendicular to the longer side, which maximizes the aspect ratio of the two subpolygons resulting from the cut.